Azure/arc_jumpstart_drops/tutorial_guide/arc_multicloud_connector/_index.md

-## Rough Draft

-- show CloudFormation template for onboarding
-- highlight resources other than EC2 instances (e.g. S3 buckets, databases, etc.)
-- KQL queries to show AWS resources
-- show onboarding EC2 instances
-- KQL queries for EC2 instances (e.g. OS details to show all Ubuntu 22.04, etc.)
-- show periodic sync by adding a resource in AWS after setting up the connector

-## Questions for Lior

-- [ ] do we want this to just be for Drops or include scenarios too?  one drop for Multicloud Inventory and one for Onboarding VMs?
-- [ ] any specific ties to other components you want highlighted, like AMA?
-Defender.
-- [ ] ~3 EC2 instances good enough to show the solution while staying under budget?

 ## Overview

 The following Jumpstart Drop will guide you through using the multicloud connector enabled by Azure Arc.
 It will show how to onboard EC2 instances from Amazon Web Services (AWS) as well as view an inventory of AWS resources within Azure.